gladstone-institutes/rankSummaries/RankSummaries for Longitidunal Data.md

    of time to completion.

-The original MWM methods paper suggesting using repeated measures ANOVA
+The original MWM methods paper suggesting using repeated measures ANOVA.
+While this does address the first issue, it does not address any of the others.
+Several alternatives have been suggested, such as linear mixed effects models, non-linear mixed effects models, and Cox-PH mixed effects models.
+While these methods are an improvement over the repeated measures ANOVA models, these methods address some, but not all of the issues.
+Worse yet, they require quite a bit of model diagnostics, which means these models may be difficult to use for biologists (and even a headache for statisticians).

+As such, our motivation was to create simple, valid, robust statistical methods for Morris Water Maze Data analyses.

+##What is a Rank Summary analysis?